blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...1]core/+page.md

 | `mobile`  | Notify | Configuration for mobile notifications.  |

 Both `desktop` and `mobile` configurations are of type `Notify`.

-###### **Transaction Handler**

-The `transactionHandler` is a callback that receives an object of type `EthereumTransactionData`.
-Based on the data received, the handler can return a custom `Notification` object or a boolean value (false to disable the notification for the current event or undefined for a default notification).

 ##### **Customizing Notification**